 USell is a site that matches you up with buyers.
 It’s a pretty good gig, and there are a lot of sites that are pretty similar to this.
 They’re one of the better ones because they are big enough that they can back up their guarantees.
 They don’t charge any selling fee which is a bonus over some of their competitors.

 Swappa might just be the best place on this list.
 They are incredibly easy to use and they don’t charge a fee for you if you’re the seller.
-The “trading fee” comes out of the buyers end.
+The “trading fee” comes out of the buyer’s end.
 Their staff constantly reviews the photos to make sure there’s no fraud and they operate via PayPal, which is a pretty safe way to go about it.
 The only setback is that you can’t sell a water-damaged or cracked phone on Swappa, so that iPhone 5s you dropped down your stairs isn’t going to be worth anything here.

 SellShark is the best place to sell your iPhone online if it’s in pretty rough shape.
 They claim that they are buying damaged iPhones for considerably more than their competitors and the reviews seem to corroborate that.
-They get away with this (according to their site) because they have some of the best technicians and a ton on inventory.
+They get away with this (according to their site) because they have some of the best technicians and a ton of inventory.
 That iPhone you dropped down the elevator shaft might be worth something here.

 NextWorth is a site that lets you sell your iPhone for a bit more (sometimes) than some of the other sites and they guarantee that your price won’t change for 30 days.
-Unlike the other sites on this list they partner with big box stores like Target to move their inventory.
+Unlike the other sites on this list, they partner with big box stores like Target to move their inventory.
 The only downfall is that they don’t really specialize in phones since they’re such a big company so you might not get the best service.

 Gazelle is a ridiculously easy site to navigate and they’re one of the more popular sites in the business.
 You ship them your phone and they look at it and tell you what it’s worth.
 The shipping is free as long as your phone is worth more than one dollar.
 They take phones in any condition.
 Gazelle’s drawback is that they generally aren’t going to give you as much money for your phone as the other sites where you sell directly to a consumer.

 Glyde is as hassle-free as it gets.
 You list your device in a few seconds and they send you the box.
 All you have to do is stick it in your mailbox.
 They’re a site that finds you a buyer for your phone and there are a lot of different criteria that allow you to list your phone in different conditions.
-They’ll pay you via check, PayPal or even BitCoin.
+They’ll pay you via check, PayPal, or even BitCoin.

-I should say that the best way to sell an iPhone online (as long as it isn’t completely smashed) is to get rid of the middle man and just sell it yourself via eBay, Craigslist or just a good old-fashioned Facebook post.
-Sure that might be a bit more of a hassle on your end but it’ll almost certainly up the price, especially if it’s unlocked..
+I should say that the best way to sell an iPhone online (as long as it isn’t completely smashed) is to get rid of the middle man and just sell it yourself via eBay, Craigslist, or just a good old-fashioned Facebook post.
+Sure that might be a bit more of a hassle on your end but it’ll almost certainly up the price, especially if it’s unlocked.
 My mom has sold two iPhones on Amazon Seller Central, it’s easy to list and they only take 8% off of your sale.